 Transplanting the African Bird’s Eye Chillies Seedlings

-In 6 weeks, the African Birds Eye chilli seedlings should be ready for transplanting from the nursery.
+In 6 weeks, the African Birds Eye chili seedlings should be ready for transplanting from the nursery.
 If planted in trays, they grow faster and are ready for transplanting in 4 to 5 weeks.

 Transplanting should be done in the evening after watering the plants in the nursery.
 This is to give time for the seedlings to recover from the stress of transplanting.
 If done in the morning or during the day, the seedlings might not survive the hot weather.

-If you are planting only the ABE chillies without other crops, the recommended spacing is 45cm by 60 cm.
+If you are planting only the ABE chilies without other crops, the recommended spacing is 45cm by 60 cm.
 When intercropping the spacing should be 1 metre.
 This is the distance between two African bird's eye plants.

 Irrigate the plants after transplanting.
 Avoid water stagnation.
 In the event there are no rains, continue irrigating when the soil becomes dry (2 cm deep).